growdigital/forestgarden.wales/content/blog/what-is-a-forest-garden.md

 With a forest garden, you can grow food sustainably for less work and more wildlife.

-Using trees, shrubs, perennials and self-seeding annuals, it emulates a young natural woodland, working with nature to create produce.
+Using trees, shrubs, perennials and self-seeding annuals, it emulates a young natural woodland, working with nature to grow produce.
 The principles of a forest garden can apply to any sized garden.

 1. Productive
 2. Sustainable